m-voit/concepts-of-programming-languages/study-project/paper.md

 # Compare functional programming in Go with JavaScript

 This paper compares functional programming in JavaScript with functional programming in Go.
-At the beginning, it gives a short overview over JavaScript and it's history.
+At the beginning, it gives a short overview over JavaScript and its history.
 Furthermore, an implementation of a parser for Boolean expressions is used as a practical example to compare functional programming in the two programming languages.
 Additionally, JavaScript and Go are compared on their support of basic and advanced functional programming concepts.
 These concepts of functional programming are explained and looked at in the paper.
-At the end of the paper there will be an evaluation and summary on how suitable JavaScript is for implementing a functional parser.
+At the end of the paper there will be an evaluation and summary on how suitable JavaScript is for implementing a parser in a functional style.

 ## Table of contents